anandramkumar2020/RAGOps-Suite/README.md

 - FastAPI backend with LlamaIndex integration
 - Modern React frontend with Vite
 - Easy-to-follow setup and deployment instructions

+## RAGBench Evaluation

+### Faithfulness Evaluation
+The RAGBench evaluation system uses LlamaIndex's FaithfulnessEvaluator to assess if the RAG system's responses are faithful to the source material.

+#### Implementation Details
+- Questions are generated using RagDatasetGenerator, which creates QA pairs with reference contexts
+- Evaluation uses these reference contexts rather than the contexts returned by the RAG API
+- This ensures evaluation against the original source material that generated the questions

+#### Important Observations
+1. **Context Source**
+   - Two potential sources of context for evaluation:
+     - Reference contexts from RagDatasetGenerator
+     - Contexts returned by RAG API
+   - Current implementation uses RagDatasetGenerator contexts for more accurate evaluation

+2. **RAG API Context Limitation**
+   - The RAG API returns truncated context previews
+   - This can lead to false negatives in faithfulness evaluation
+   - Example: A correct answer might be marked unfaithful because the supporting evidence is truncated in the API response

+3. **Future Considerations**
+   - Consider evaluating against both context sources
+   - Potential enhancement: Modify RAG API to return full context
+   - This would enable evaluation of both answer correctness and retrieval accuracy

 ## Development